SomnambulaDreams/java-testng-allure-restassured/README.md

 * RetryListener - used for implementing retry feature.

 ### Parallelism
-Can be provided by 3 items
+Can be provided by 3 (+1) items
+1. Parallel mode
-1. ThreadCount parameter
+2. ThreadCount parameter
-2. DataProviderThreadCount parameter
+3. DataProviderThreadCount parameter
-3. And by configuring of 2-level suites (see regression.xml testng xml-file), min execution time ~12-14 seconds, by 10 threads.
+4. And by configuring of 2-level suites (see regression.xml testng xml-file), min execution time ~12-14 seconds, by 10 threads.

 ### Executable JAR file
 I use jar with dependencies for copying it in remote PC / docker container and execute it in pipelines of any CI/CD tool.